 The Cody-Powell Rural Area is largely zoned in the General Rural Powell (GR-P) district that allows for residential subdivisions with a minimum lot size of one acre, subject to the presence of on-site septic systems and other development standards.
 The GR-P district is also intended to promote the retention of open space, agricultural land, wildlife and riparian habitat, and scenic areas, and prevent development on unstable geologic features.
-The area around Frannie has limited Transitional (T) and Industrial (I) zoning and the corridor along US 14A in Ralston is designated T or Commercial (C) while a single parcel of General Rural 35-Acre
+The area around Frannie has limited Transitional (T) and Industrial (I) zoning and the corridor along US 14A in Ralston is designated T or Commercial (C).
+There is a single, large parcel of land along